 It should be noted that where an employer has an ‘eligible jobholder’ who has opted out of the LGPS (NI) and the employer has then enrolled them into another qualifying scheme before what would have been their automatic enrolment date or automatic re-enrolment date, that person will not be automatically enrolled or re-enrolled into the LGPS (NI) as they are already in a qualifying scheme.
 However, they and any other non-eligible jobholders or entitled workers who have opted out of the Scheme and been enrolled into another qualifying scheme do have the right to ask to join the LGPS (NI) at any time up to age 75.

-Both the main section of the Scheme and the 50/50 section of the Scheme are a ‘qualifying scheme’ for automatic enrolment purposes from April 2015.
+Both the main section of the Scheme and the 50/50 section of the Scheme are a ‘qualifying scheme’ for automatic enrolment purposes.

 Pensionable Pay